Megomaz/Software-Engineering-project-2-23739461-23318116-23318136/README.md

 * **Declan Chukwu** (23318136):

-All team members collaborated equally on planning, troubleshooting, and integration during the final sprint.
+All team members collaborated equally on planning, troubleshooting, and integration.

 ---